SLEEP / PILLOWS

 Check price on American Blossom →

-A softer feel that relieves pressure without letting your head sink out of alignment overnight.
+A softer feel that relieves pressure without letting your head sink out of alignment.
+The wool fill compresses gently and rebounds slowly, which makes it more forgiving than structured options.

 Good fit: you prefer a softer surface but still want your neck to stay neutral.